Learn how to control your emotions, be composed, and stay calm under pressure so you can start building resilience at work and be a resilient leader.

 Psychologist Emmy E. Werner defined psychological resilience as the ability to cope mentally or emotionally with a crisis or to return to pre-crisis status quickly.

-Resilient individuals and groups are able to use their mental faculties and behaviors to protect themselves from the potential negative effects of stressful situations.
+Resilient individuals and groups can use their mental faculties and behaviors to protect themselves from the potential negative effects of stressful situations.

 In other words, learning how to control your emotions, stay calm, and be composed, even during a crisis or challenging situation, and moving on without long-term negative consequences, supports resilience.